 - Explain to parents and carers that there’ll be the option for people to be recorded on video and make sure you have the right permissions for everyone.
-Explain that their faces may not be visible in the dark – but if young people can’t be recorded there’ll be plenty of other ways for them to be involved.
+Explain that their faces may not be visible in the dark.
+However, if young people can’t be recorded, there’ll be plenty of other ways for them to be involved.

 Play the game

-- Everyone should split into groups of up to four people.
+- Split everyone into groups of up to four people.

-- The person leading the activity should play the piece of music so everyone knows what it sounds like.
+- Play the piece of music, so everyone knows what it sounds like.
 The young people could choose which song to use.e

-- The first group should come up to the dance area and stick the glow sticks to themselves.
+- The first group should come up to the dance area and wear the LED wristbands and headbands.

 - The first group should show everyone their dance.
 If everyone has permission to be filmed, someone should record it.

-- Someone should clean the glow sticks, then the next group should have a turn at performing (and possibly recording) their dance.
-Everyone should take it in turns to perform and record; the glow sticks should be cleaned each time.
+- Someone should clean the LED wristbands and headbands, then the next group should have a turn at performing, and possibly recording, their dance.
+Everyone should take it in turns to perform and record.

 If everyone did this activity again, what would people change?
-Some people may want to switch up the music or background, while others may want to edit their moves or how they used their glow sticks.
+Some people may want to switch up the music or background, while others may want to edit their moves or how they used their LED wristbands and headbands.